abejemx19/Wordle_Game_Trial/README.md

 Submitted by: **Mikias Abeje**

-**Name of your app** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+**Wordle Trial** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).

 Time spent: **7** hours spent in total, mainly researching and trying to understand how to start